Leonetienne/GCrypt/readme.md

 This is a one-way operation.
 Since the key used for this operation is the cleartext itself, you cannot undo it without already knowing the password(=cleartext) to begin with. *You could make a hashfunction out of this.*

+## Noteworthy:
+* This is no fixed algorithm.
+Newer versions may very well be unable to decrypt ciphertexts encrypted with earlier versions.

 ## LICENSE
 ```